chriopter/hugo-autopilot/README.md

 Hugo Autopilot combines three powerful workflows into a single, easy-to-use solution that you can reference from your Hugo site with just one file:

-With this single workflow file, your Hugo site will automatically:
 - Build and deploy to GitHub Pages when you push to main with **Hugo Builder**
 - Check for Hugo updates weekly and create auto-merged PRs with **Hugo Updater**
 - Auto-merge Dependabot PRs for GitHub Actions dependencies with **PR Merger**